This is a long post at 3000+ words. I wrote it as a resource that you can learn from and come back to in your journey as a creator.

 I have shared this as a separate point because often after people get permission they don’t send updates.
 I have made this mistake.

-If you don’t want to deal with a lot of tech and want a hassle free system then use TinyLetter.
-It is a free service offered by folks at Mailchimp.
-It has less bells and whistles than Mailchimp but works fine to send updates.
+If you don’t want to deal with a lot of technology and want a hassle-free system then use TinyLetter.
+It is a free service offered by folks at MailChimp.
+It has fewer bells and whistles than Mailchimp but works fine to send updates.

-If content is your product then use Substack.
-With Substack, you can run a paid subscription based newsletter and monetize your content.
+If the content is your product then use Substack.
+With Substack, you can run a paid subscription-based newsletter and monetize your content.

 Tools keep changing but these are the good ones that have been running for a while now and have a substantial user base so they won’t go anywhere in the near future if you choose one of them.

 Some creators only rely on social media to share updates.
 They don’t realize the importance of email.
-But newsletters are superior than social for sharing because social algorithm is tricky and it shows your updates to only a fraction of your followers.
+But newsletters are superior to social for sharing because the social algorithm is tricky and it shows your updates to only a fraction of your followers.

 7. Have Something To Say